hvpham-yorku/project-sattend-Group8/doc/sprint2/sprint2.md

 ### Lisha

 ### Mingdi
+1 network-diagram
+2 add new function in main code
+3 1day
+4 no
 ## Apr.
 1, 2025 - Sprint 2 Standup 4
 1. What did you work on since the last standup?
 2. What do you commit to next?